tarantool/tarantool-internals/source/wal.rst

 The ``journal_entry_new`` requires a callback to be associated with the journal entry to be called when entry processing is complete (with success or failure).
-Since we use journal to process database transactions we pass ``txn_entry_complete_cb`` as a callback and a pointer to the transaction itself as a data.
+Since we use journal to process database transactions we pass ``txn_on_journal_write`` as a callback and a pointer to the transaction itself as a data.

-To explain in details how transactions are processed on journal level we need to look at transaction structure (short version to be precise, only with the memebers we're interesed in).
+To explain in details how transactions are processed on journal level we need to look at transaction structure (short version to be precise, only with the members we're interesed in).

 .. code-block:: c

+    /* box/txn.h */
     struct txn {
-        /* transaction cache */
+        /* Transaction cache */
         struct stailq_entry in_txn_cache;
-        /* memory to keep transaction data */ struct region region;
+        /* Memory to keep transaction data */ struct region region;
-        /* transaction ID */
+        /* Transaction ID */
         int64_t id;
         /* LSN assigned by WAL or -1 on error */ int64_t signature;